 When we go to facts, we find that during the last six years there have been 43,902 homicides in the United States, an average of 7,317 per year.
 In the same time, there have been 723 legal executions and 1,118 lynchings.
 These startling figures show that crime is rapidly increasing instead of diminishing.
 In the last year 10,500 persons were killed, or at the rate of 875 per month, whereas in 1890 there were only 4,290, or less than half as many as in 1895.
 This bloody record shows a fearful increase of the crime which destroys human life.
 We are all alike anxious for a remedy, but before we can obtain one we must know the cause.
 We can easily recognize that the greatest evil of any civilized age is confronting us, not only in the shape of crimes committed by individuals, but also of crimes committed by masses of men who are endeavoring by bloody and improper means to seek a remedy—I mean those who band themselves together as mobs to seek that protection which they fail to obtain under the forms of law.

 What are the causes of this fearful condition?
 It cannot be because either in the states or nation we have a defective system of laws, because almost every violation of a human right which is serious in its nature is declared a crime and is punished by the laws of the states or the nation.
-In fact, it may be said that we have the most magnificent system of laws defining crimes.
+In fact, according to most criminal lawyers, it may be said that we have the most magnificent system of laws defining crimes.

 The truth about it is, for some reason or another, and the reason to my mind is manifest, the administration of the law affecting the civil rights of the citizen, his property rights growing out of controversies between man and man upon contracts, has come to be regarded as of much more importance than the enforcement of the law which protects the life of the citizen.
 All can notice that.
 The criminal law and its administration has rather fallen into disgrace.
 That is especially true of the large cities of the country.
 All must agree it is more important to protect a man’s life than it is his property.
 If the man’s life is destroyed, if the assassin fires into his house and takes away his life, is that not a greater deprivation than to deprive him of his horse or his cow, or even of all the other property which he possesses?
 Now, why is this the case?
 It is largely because of the corrupt methods resorted to defeat the laws administration, and because courts of justice look to the shadow in the shape of technicalities rather than to the substance in the shape of crime.